-Step 9: Contact JEA Project Outreach to Schedule a Vacuum Sewer Inspection by a JEA Inspector
+Step 9: Contact JEA Water and Sewer Pre-Service to schedule a Vacuum Sewer Inspection by a JEA Inspector

-The property owner or certified plumber will contact JEA Project Outreach to set-up an appointment for the JEA inspection.
-Individuals must call JEA Project Outreach at (904) 665-7500 during regular business hours (8 a.m. to 5 p.m., Monday through Friday) a minimum of 24-hours in advance to schedule this JEA inspection.
+The property owner or certified plumber will contact JEA Water and Sewer Pre-Service to set-up an appointment for the JEA inspection.
+Individuals must contact JEA Water and Sewer Pre-Service at firstname.lastname@example.org or (904) 665-5260 during regular business hours (8 a.m. to 5 p.m., Monday through Friday) a minimum of five (5) business days in advance to schedule this JEA inspection.
 The JEA Inspector must witness the flushing of the newly installed sewer line.
 The property owner or certified plumber must be present to assist in the flushing.

 Step 10: The JEA Inspection